List of Dancing on Ice professional skaters: Competitive appearances

-Green if the skater competed at given international event, with highest placement in brackets, or won their senior national title.
-All information relates to senior-level events, except the World Junior Championships, which is included due to its status as an ISU Championship.
-The European Championships is for skaters from Europe, while the Four Continents Championships is for skaters from other continents.
+If the skater competed at a given international event, the highest placement is indicated.
+All information relates to senior-level events, except the World Junior Championships.
+The European Championships is for skaters from Europe, while the Four Continents Championships is for skaters from the other continents.

 Those not included in the table below have no senior national medals to their name and did not compete in any ISU Championship or Grand Prix events.

 Current skaters

 Vanessa Bauer

-Vanessa Putri Bauer was born on 23 May 1996 in Berlin, Germany.
-She is a professional ice skater.
+Vanessa Bauer was born on 23 May 1996 in Berlin, Germany.
 Skating in partnership with Nolan Seegert, she became the German national junior pairs' champion at the 2013 German Figure Skating Championships.
 The pair was not selected for the 2013 World Junior Championships.
 Bauer has no senior national medals to her name and did not compete in any ISU Championships.
 Following the end of her competitive years, she went on to work for Willy Bietak Productions, Inc, and Royal Caribbean.
-Working on board Royal Caribbean's Harmony Of the Seas, she performed in their Iskate and 1887 shows.
-After working numerous contracts with Royal Caribbean, she moved to London in late 2017 and joined the ITV show Dancing on Ice as a professional skater.
+Working on board Royal Caribbean's Harmony of the Seas, she performed in their Iskate and 1887 shows.

+After working numerous contracts with Royal Caribbean, she moved to London in late 2017 and joined the ITV show as a professional skater.
 She was partnered with Jake Quickenden for her first season on the series.
 The two were named the winners, ahead of Brooke Vincent and Matej Silecky.
-In series 11, Bauer's second series on the show, she was partnered with Love Island star Wes Nelson, ending up as runner-up to James Jordan and Alexandra Schauman In series 12, she was partnered with Diversity dancer, Perri Kiely, again ending up as runner-up, this time to Joe Swash and Alex Murphy In series 13 she was paired with Emmerdale actor Joe-Warren Plant but they were forced to withdraw on 12 February due to them testing positive for COVID-19.
+In series 11, Bauer's second series on the show, she was partnered with Love Island star Wes Nelson, ending up as runner-up to James Jordan and Alexandra Schauman.
+In series 12, she was partnered with Diversity dancer, Perri Kiely, again ending up as runner-up, this time to Joe Swash and Alex Murphy.
+In series 13 she was paired with Emmerdale actor Joe-Warren Plant but they were forced to withdraw on 12 February due to them testing positive for COVID-19.
 In series 14, she was partnered with Brendan Cole, where she once again ended up as runner-up, this time to Regan Gascoigne and Karina Manta.
-In series 15, she was partnered with Joey Essex.
+In series 15, she was partnered with Joey Essex and was for the fourth time a runner-up in the competition.
+In series 16, she was paired with Miles Nazaire, and again finished as the runner-up.
+For series 17, she was paired with Chris Taylor but had to withdraw due to an injury and was subsequently replaced by Robin Johnstone.